mattvenn/zero-to-asic-www/content/contact.md

 ## Project 1.1: Choose a standard cell and simulate it

 * Get an overview of what the standard cells are.
-* Choose your fighter!
-* Simulate the cell and show it does what it should.
+* Choose your favourite cell, simulate it and show it does what it should.
 * Measure how fast it can propagate signals from input to output.

 ## Project 1.2: Draw a mosfet in magic